 … all persons with the appropriate authorizations are present, …

-… all perspectives and requirements from the specialist department, IT, network and SAP BTP can be taken into account and …
+… all requirements from the perspective of the business department, IT, network, and SAP BTP can be considered, and …

 … the knowledge can be built up and disseminated for later permanent, productive use.